vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 `Market...quoteName` is used to tell us what to display next to the quote price.
 For example the `quoteName` could be `USD` but the settlement asset = `DAI`.
 The Market framework allows for other types of quote (e.g. %, cm and ETC).
 When looking at a single market it may not be necessary to show the quote name each time you show the price.

+### Mark price

+The term mark price is often displayed as the best possible price from which to base calculations on what the current price is of the market.
+It is used for margin calculations and unrealised Profit/loss estimates.

+### Liquidation price

+This is a value that is calculated as an indication of what price the market would be at for a position to be liquidated.
+To do this ti has to make a few assumptions and simulate the Vega topping up the margin balance each time the position hits the search level.
+More detail in the [this notebook](https://github.com/vegaprotocol/research/blob/master/notebooks/misc/Margin%20level%20price%20approximation.ipynb).

 ## Asset balances

 > aka Collateral, account balance, Profit and loss, PnL fees, transfers.

 The is set per Asset and represents the amount of an asset that is held in the bridge.

 Once deposited assets appear in a `general account`.
 Other account types are created when opening positions, providing liquidity etc.
 Vega does not return a `total balance` that is a sum of all accounts in a currency, but users will expect to see one.
 See the [Collateral spec](../protocol/0005-COLL-collateral.md) for other account types.

 `Asset.decimals` tells the UIs where to put the decimal place.
 Ethereum assets often have 18 decimal places, but can have less.
 Forms where you deposit, withdraw or transfer assets must show all decimal places.
 It may be appropriate to truncate at a certain number of DP in many cases (e.g. `0.01` instead of `0.012345678912345678` event though `0.001 wBTC` may be worth as much as than `0.01 ETH`).
 At the moment Vega does not have a source of information that allows conversion of currencies or way of knowing that the significant value of an asset is.

+## Profit and Loss

+> aka PnL, P&L

+The profit or loss is the difference between what a user paid for a thing and the value of it at any given moment.
+For future it is the difference between the price

+### Unrealised Profit and Loss

+### Realised Profit and Loss

 ## Market